-Student-Initiated Withdraw from a Course
+Voluntary Withdrawal from a Course

-For fall and spring semesters, from the second week of the semester to the end of the tenth week of the semester, as indicated on the academic calendar, a student-initiated withdrawal receives a grade of "W" (Withdrew) which is not calculated into the student's Grade Point Average (GPA) but does appear on the student's transcript.
-For summer and intersession seemsters, the period of time to withdraw from a course is 1 week from the course start date.
+For fall and spring semesters, from the second week of the semester to the end of the tenth week of the semester, as indicated on the academic calendar, a student- initiated (voluntary) withdrawal from any course will be assigned a grade of "W" (Withdrew).
+"W" grades are not calculated into the student's Grade Point Average (GPA) but do appear on the student's transcript.

 From the eleventh week of the semester to the last day of the course, students are not permitted to withdraw from a class and will receive the grade they earned for the course.
-The form is available from the Office of the Registrar's website: https://johnson.edu/change-of-schedule-request/.
+For summer and intersession semesters, the period of time to withdraw from a course is the sames as the voluntary add/drop period (1 week from the course start date).
+The withdrawal form is available from the Office of the Registrar's website: https://johnson.edu/change-of-schedule-request/.